mudler/cogito/README.md

 Cogito uses an internal pipeline to first make the LLM reason about a specific task, forcing the model to reason and later extracts with BNF grammars exact data structures from the LLM.
 This is applied to every primitive exposed by the framework.

-It provides a comprehensive framework for creating conversational AI systems with advanced reasoning, tool execution, goal-oriented planning, and iterative content refinement capabilities.
+It provides a comprehensive framework for creating conversational AI systems with advanced reasoning, tool execution, goal-oriented planning, iterative content refinement capabilities, and seamless integration with external tools also via the Model Context Protocol (MCP).

 > 🔧 **Composable Primitives**
 > Cogito primitives can be combined to form more complex pipelines, enabling sophisticated AI workflows.